An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Conclusion

+Contrastingly, with GAIs, it is easy to compare alternatives, but computing an undominated alternative is only tractable in the very restrictive case of additive utilities ($§GAI§₁$).

+Tractability of the \pb{equivalence} query relies on the existence of canonical form: it is the case when the language enforces a structure like a dependency graph or a tree, and when the conditions of the statements are restricted to some propositional language with a canonical form.

+As for transformations, the languages of (generalized) additive utilities and LP trees seem to offer better prospects, as in both cases conditioning is tractable -- whereas conditioning a formula of the most studied sublanguages of §CP§\ does not always result in a formula in the same language.
+Note however that for projections, tractability necessitates very strong restrictions (it only holds for $ §GAI§₁ $ and $ §1-LPT§^{§lin§} $.

+An important direction for future work is to study the properties of the various languages studied here with respect to machine learning: in some context, preferences can be learnt, either through some interaction with the current user of a system, or from data gathered during past interactions.
+The complexity of this learning phase can influence the choice of preference model, depending on the type of interaction and on the amount of data available, and also on the computational complexity of the learning algorithms.
+Preliminary results about the complexity of learning CP-nets, GAIs, LP-trees can be found in e.g.~\cite{Boothetal:ecai10,KoricheZanuttini:aij10,Chevaleyreetal:plbook11,Bigotetal:pl12,AlanaziMouhoubZilles:ijcai16,AllenSilerGoldsmith:flairs17,AlanaziMouhoubZilles:art-int20,FargierGimenezMenginNguyen:mpref22}.

-\begin{acks} We thank anonymous referees for their valuable comments on previous versions of this paper.
+\begin{acks} We thank anonymous referees for their valuable comments.
 This work has benefited from the AI Interdisciplinary Institute ANITI.
 ANITI is funded by the French "Investing for the Future -- PIA3" program under grant agreement ANR-19-PI3A-0004.
 This work has also been supported by the PING/ACK project of the French National Agency for Research, grant agreement ANR-18-CE40-0011. \end{acks}